-At its board meeting last Thursday, the Japanese company, Toshiba, confirmed that it proposed to wind up its subsidiary NuGen following an earlier decision to exit the overseas nuclear power business.
+At its board meeting last Thursday, the Japanese company Toshiba confirmed that it proposed to wind up its subsidiary NuGen following an earlier decision to exit the overseas nuclear power business.
 This followed the well known financial difficulties of Toshiba’s US subsidiary, Westinghouse.
 Following that, Toshiba considered the sale of NuGen, but, having failed to agree terms, the Toshiba board decided that the company will instead be wound up.
 I met board members of Toshiba in Tokyo on Wednesday, and they confirmed that the board’s decision was a commercial one.
 The decision is ultimately a matter for Toshiba and we fully understand the challenging circumstances that that company has faced over the past 18 months.

-The Moorside site in west Cumbria is owned by the Nuclear Decommissioning Authority and the land will revert back to the NDA.
+The Moorside site in west Cumbria is owned by the Nuclear Decommissioning Authority and the land will revert to the NDA.
 It remains a potential site for nuclear new build and the NDA will consider a range of options for its future.
 The Government are fully committed to new nuclear being part of a diverse supply of energy.
 The EDF-led Hinkley Point C is under construction and future potential projects include Wylfa, Sizewell C, Bradwell and Oldbury.
-All projects are developer-led and can proceed if, and only if, they satisfy the most stringent safety and regulatory approvals process and that, at the point of a contract being issued, they demonstrate value for money compared with alternative sources of electricity generation available at the time.
+All projects are developer-led and can proceed if, and only if, they satisfy the most stringent safety and regulatory approvals process and if, at the point of a contract being issued, they demonstrate value for money compared with alternative sources of electricity generation available at the time.

 I recognise that last week’s announcement will be a disappointing but not an unexpected one to the people of west Cumbria.
 One thing is certain: west Cumbria will continue to be a centre for excellence in civil nuclear.
 It is of huge strategic importance to the UK and a source of large numbers of highly skilled and well-paid jobs and will be for many decades to come.